Contents

 What is an Arc Flash?

-Even if the flash only retains for few seconds in the air, yet the damage it produces is massive.
-Each year, thousands of people come to burn centers to treat themselves from a fatal burn.
-Notice that people do not suffer electrocution, but burn injuries in these incidents.
-Thus, you can see, it is not vital to be in contact with the wrong surface.
+Even if the flash only retains for a few seconds in the air, the damage it produces is massive.
+Each year, thousands of people come to burn centers to treat themselves for a fatal burn.
+Notice that people do not suffer electrocution but burn injuries in these incidents.
+Thus, you can see it is not vital to be in contact with the wrong surface.
 Instead, you only need to be within certain boundaries around the place of the incident.

 The NFPA70E defines imaginary spheres or boundaries around an area.
 In these boundaries, you may get a 2nd-degree burn if there are any arc flash hazards.
 Notably, the electrical arcs can produce some of the extreme temperature pressure waves.